vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/07-next-steps.md

-Now you have your TAP installation on Calatrava, you are going to want to use it.
+Now you have your TAP installation on Calatrava, what should you be doing next?

 The
 [Getting started with the Tanzu Application Platform](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-getting-started.html)